Beginner surfer riding a wave

 When in doubt, stretch it out at one of our surf camps for beginners

 Being flexible in your muscles and your joints make learning to surf infinitely easier.
-You’ll be able to stand up quicker, rebound from any wipeouts you may have, and minimize the risk of injuring yourself.
-We, therefore, recommending undertaking yoga sessions before, during, and long after your stay at one of our surf camps for beginners.
+You’ll be able to stand up quicker, rebound from any wipe-outs you may have, and minimize the risk of injuring yourself.
+We recommend yoga sessions as a part of surf conditioning your body not just before surf lessons or surfing but also during, and long after your stay at one of our surf camps for beginners.

 By implementing yoga into your surf fitness routine, you’ll also find that you can surf longer and experience less discomfort after a solid session.
 Maintaining flexibility is especially important as you get older, so if you want to travel the world and surf for as long as possible, yoga will be your secret weapon.